jtsw1990/grab-ai-safety/README.md

 1. Download dependancies required with `pip install requirements.txt`
 2. For evaluation of model, please open `5.
 Grab Safety - Submission Notebook` and edit the `SOURCE_LIST` list to include all the paths of the feature data.
 3. Once `SOURCE_LIST` is updated, just run the all cells in the kernel and predictions will be stored in the global variable `preds`.
-4. Depending on requirements, a to_csv command has been commented out.
+4. Depending on requirements, a `pd.to_csv` command has been commented out.

 ### Project Plan